Parul-Kudtarkar/cloud-computing-genomics/README.md

 **Step2: executables**

 The Washington University BLAST 2.0 executables require that a license agreement be established at the following website http://blast.wustl.edu/licensing before downloading.The programs blastp (the protein based blast tool), xdget, matrix folder within the wublast package and xdformat are required to run RSD.
 Also ensure that the blastp (the protein based blast tool), xdget and xdformat binary files have execute, write and read permission(chmod 777 blastp).
 We have already made the codeml and clustalw binaries available in the executable folder.
-Insert blastp,xdget,xdformat binaries and matrix folder within the executables folder and create a gzipped tar ball i.e.
+Insert blastp, xdget, xdformat binaries and matrix folder within the executables folder and create a gzipped tar ball i.e.

 ```
 tar cvf executables.tar executables/